MicroEJ/docs/Tutorials/tutorialCreateBuildScripts.rst

     You can notice the difference in the second line of the trace that now says that the connection is `using platform option 'root.dir' in 'bsp/bsp.properties'.` instead of `using platform option 'deploy.bsp.root.dir'.` in the previous launch.

- The application launcher does not know anymore where the BSP is located Nevertheless it still builds a full firmware ready to be flashed.
+ The application launcher does not know anymore where the BSP is located.
+Nevertheless it still builds a full firmware ready to be flashed.
 The link to the BSP is now configured in the platform and every MicroEJ mono-sandboxed application projects can use it without extra configuration.

 Going Further
 -------------